matteoceschia/SN-IEgenerator/README.md

 results.
 There are calibrated tracker hits in collections as well as corresponding calibrated calorimeter hits, each with their required data, hit id's and geometry id's.
+The consistency with flvisualize has been tested and is advised to be used for clarity on the toy data, what it is and how it looks like.